-grapefruit of varieties (cultivars) grown from the species Citrus paradisi Macfad., [and hybrids thereof?]
+grapefruit of varieties (cultivars) grown from the species Citrus paradisi Macfad., [and interspecific hybrids thereof [showing grapefruit characteristics]?]

 pummelos or Shaddock of varieties (cultivars) grown from the species Citrus maxima (Burm.)
-Merr. [and hybrids thereof?]
+Merr. [and interspecific hybrids thereof [showing pummelo or Shaddock??? characteristics]?]

 to be supplied fresh to the consumer, citrus fruit for industrial processing being excluded: